carlosrendonduque/encoding-challenge/README.md

 ## Overview

-This project is a simple React app that encodes a block of text (up to 4 characters) into a 32-bit integer using a custom encoding scheme.
-The goal is to implement an algorithm that scrambles the bits of the input string and maps them into a 32-bit integer format, as per the challenge specifications.
+This project is a React app that encodes text using two different schemes:

+1. **Part 1**: Encodes a block of text (up to 4 characters) into a 32-bit integer using a custom encoding scheme.
+2. **Part 2**: Encodes and decodes full strings into arrays of 32-bit integers, then decodes them back to the original string.

+The goal is to implement algorithms that scramble and restore bits of input strings, mapping them into and out of a 32-bit integer format.

 ## Live Demo

 You can view the live demo of the project here:
 [https://carlosrendonduque.github.io/encoding-challenge](https://carlosrendonduque.github.io/encoding-challenge)

 ## Project Structure

 - **src/components/EncodeBlock.js**: The main React component that handles the user input and displays the encoded value.
-- **src/utils/encodeUtils.js**: Contains the utility function that performs the encoding logic.
+- **src/utils/encodeUtils.js**: Contains utility functions that perform the encoding/decoding logic.
-- **src/utils/encodeUtils.test.js**: Test cases for the encoding function to ensure correct behavior.
+- **src/utils/encodeUtils.test.js**: Test cases for both encoding and decoding functions.
 - **public/**: Static files used for rendering the React app.
 - **README.md**: Project documentation (this file).